Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-4-transatlantic-travel.html.markdown

 10 years later I was still giving the Carbon Cycle slide show – combining adventure and big environmental issues was working.
 I also noticed that the climate change agenda was getting loads of attention which is great, but it was starting to eclipse other environmental issues, particularly biodiversity loss.
 We are wiping out species at around 1000 times faster than the background rate of extinction.
 About 1 million species are heading for extinction, and we've lost around 60% of our wild animal populations in less than my lifetime.
 Scientists are saying that biodiversity and the ecosystem crisis is every bit as challenging as climate change, but it's getting much less attention and less press, even though the two are intertwined.

+> "We are wiping out species at around 1000 times faster than the background rate of extinction.
+About 1 million species are heading for extinction."

 Paul Erlich came up a neat equation, which is environmental impact = population x consumption x technology.
 The impacts that we are seeing are a side effect of our growth-based economics and our growth-based approach to life in general.
 The impacts are: climate change, biodiversity loss, and the shocking amount of plastic pollution and other kinds of pollution.
 They all have a common root and are interconnected.
 E.g. if you lose trees, you’re losing biodiversity as well as a carbon sink.

 A lot of the language around the environmental crisis is the language of climate change, and while that’s a hugely important emergency, if we only talk about that and don’t link it to the ecological and biodiversity emergency then that becomes dangerous.
 So-called solutions to climate change can be very bad for biodiversity.
 An obvious example is using bio fuel rather than fossil fuel to power transport, but then you’re clearing lush, very bio-diverse areas, to grow monocultures of palm oil which is a biodiversity catastrophe.